kleijnweb/symfony-swagger-microservice-edition/README.md

 Symfony edition for "interface first" microservices that's as lean and mean as it is unofficial.

+For a more complete example, have a look at [swagger-bundle-example](https://github.com/kleijnweb/swagger-bundle-example).

 ## Lean

 The Symfony Standard Editions bundles no less than 125MB worth of bytes.
 This edition comes in at 32MB (both installed with --no-dev).
 Components are cherry picked from Symfony, instead of including the whole framework with all the trimmings and then some 3rd part stuff*.